MadhushaWeerasiri/MadhushaWeerasiri/README.md

 <br><br><br>

+- 🚀 Passionate about building scalable applications and mastering full-stack development

 - 🌱 I’m currently learning **TypeScript**

 - 🧑‍🎓 I’m an Undergraduate at **Cardiff Metropolitan University**

 - 💬 Ask me about **Java and React**

+- 💻 Exploring Software Engineering with a focus on Full-Stack Development, and QA

 - 📫 How to reach me **Mdweerasiri@gmail.com**